lennartcl/shellsync/README.md

 * Pragmatic: automate tasks using synchronous code and with familiar commands from the command line.
 * Powerful: use JavaScript or TypeScript functions, modules, and libraries.
-* Safe: use variables in shell scripts with safe, automatic escaping.
+* Robust: use uninterruptable critical sections and harden your code with standard testing frameworks and mocking.
-* Robust: test your code with support for mocking and standard testing frameworks such as Mocha or Jest.
+* Safe: use automatic, safe variable escaping.

 ## Usage